-- Mend, trade, buy 2nd hand, and/or recycle your clothes - Look for natural fiber fabrics, preferably fair trade and organic. - Wash clothing in cold water and air dry as much as possible; use wool dryer balls to cut dryer time.
+- Learn about the impact of "fast fashion" and make a plan for your own low-impact wardrobe - Mend, trade, buy second-hand, and/or recycle your clothes - Look for natural fiber fabrics, preferably fair trade and organic.
+Rebates and credits may be available in your community - Wash clothing in cold water and air dry as much as possible; use wool dryer balls to cut dryer time.

-co Carbon Footprint Reduction
+Create a Personal Playbook Columbia Carbon Footprint Reduction

-- In the space below write in at least 5 possibilities that you or your group.
+- 1. In the space below write in at least 5 possibilities that you or your group.
 Imagine you might learn together.
 Include simple things and massive things. - 2.
-Circle the idea that is the most possible and the idea that is most meaningful
+Circle the idea that is the most possible and the idea that is most meaningful.